Agriculture Value Added Account

 Data are published in November for the previous calendar year.
 At that time data for the previous two calendar years are subject to revision.
 Every five years a historical revision is done based on the results of the Census of Agriculture.
-The results of the latest intercensal revision, based on the 2011 Census of Agriculture apply to the period 2005 to 2011.
-The results of the latest intercensal revision, based on the 2011 Census of Agriculture, decreased net value added in 2010 by -4.2% at the Canada level.
+The results of the latest intercensal revision, based on the 2016 Census of Agriculture apply to the period 2010 to 2015.
+The results of the latest intercensal revision, based on the 2016 Census of Agriculture and other sources, decreased net value added in 2015 by -4.6% at the Canada level.

 No direct measures of the margin of error in the estimates can be calculated.
 The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used in the preparation of the estimates.

 The agriculture value added account is derived mainly from theNet Farm Income series (record number 3473), which stem from a compilation of data from various surveys and administrative sources.
 The surveys and administrative data used in the Net Farm Income are considered to be of good quality.

 In general, weaknesses in the source data are from either under coverage or from inappropriate concepts and definitions.
 The data used in the derivation of value added are quite varied in coverage, details, definitions and concepts and often these factors may not coincide with those required.
 They must be thoroughly examined and adjusted for consistency and coverage, using carefully designed estimating procedures.

 Administrative data are generally compiled for an organization's own needs, and not for statistical purposes, however much of the data are already audited by the source organizations.
 The administrative agencies used are considered to be the best sources available, and data received from them is judged to be of very good quality, even in those circumstances where adjustments have been made to cohere with the conceptual frame work of the Value Added Account.